ToshioCP/Gtk4-tutorial/src/sec9.src.md

 The function `gtk_builder_new_from_file` reads the file `tfe3.ui`.
 Then, it builds the widgets and creates a GtkBuilder object.
-All the widgets are connected based on the parent-children relationship described in the ui file.
+All the widgets are connected based on the parent-children relationship described in the UI file.
-We can retrieve objects from the builder object with the `gtk_builder_get_object` function.
+We can retrieve objects from the builder object using the `gtk_builder_get_object` function.
-The top level window, which has an id of "win" in the ui file, is taken and assigned to the variable `win`.
+The top level window, which has an id of "win" in the UI file, is taken and assigned to the variable `win`.
 The window's application property is set to `app` with the `gtk_window_set_application` function.
-The GtkNotebook, which has the id "nb" in the ui file, is also taken and assigned to the variable `nb`.
+The GtkNotebook, which has the id "nb" in the UI file, is also taken and assigned to the variable `nb`.
 After the window and application are connected, we no longer need the GtkBuilder instance.
 It is released with the `g_object_unref` function.

-The ui file reduces lines in the C source file.
+The UI file reduces lines in the C source file.

 @@@shell
 cd tfe; diff tfe2.c tfe3.c